wasi-master/pypi-command-line/docs/usage.md

 # Usage

+!!! note

-> Note: You'll have to install the package first.
+    You'll have to install the package first.
 See <https://wasi-master.github.io/pypi-command-line/install> for instructions.

-# Options
+!!! tip "Tips"

+    - You can *click* the gifs to make them reload, if this does not work refresh the page</br>
+    - You can *right click* and press "*Open Image in New Tab*" to open them in *full screen*

+## **Options**

 ## -h, --help